Safeguarding Senior Health: The Necessity of Regular Medical Screenings

 Many seniors take medications that can negatively impact oral health.
 Stay on top of any new or ongoing oral issues with regular dental checkups and cleanings.

-Are your kids on your case for blasting the TV?
-Hearing loss is often a part of the aging process.
-But it can also be the result of an infection or other medical condition.
+Do your loved ones often complain that you set the TV too loud?
+Hearing loss is often a part of the aging process, but can also be the result of an infection or other medical condition.
 An audiogram will check your hearing at a variety of pitches and intensity levels.
 Your doctor may recommend hearing aids and will help you navigate the process of choosing the ones that will work best for you.

-• A blood test to measure your lipid profile will provide information about your cholesterol levels.
-If your numbers are high, your doctor may recommend diet and lifestyle changes or any one of the several cholesterol reducing medications.
+Cholesterol tests measure your lipid profile and provide information about your cholesterol levels.
+If your numbers are high, your doctor may recommend diet and lifestyle changes or cholesterol-reducing medications.

-• Vitamin D helps protect your bones and may also reduce the risk of heart disease and diabetes.
-If you vitamin D level is low, your doctor may recommend a supplement.
+Vitamin D protects your bone health and may also reduce the risk of heart disease and diabetes.
+If your vitamin D level is low, your doctor may recommend a supplement.

-• Early detection is the key to fighting prostate cancer.
-Your doctor will order a blood test to measure prostate specific antigens in the blood.
+Early detection is the key to treating prostate cancer.
+Your doctor will order a blood test to measure prostate-specific antigens (PSAs) in the blood.

-• Your doctor will order an A1C and/or a fasting blood sugar test to make sure you are not at risk for diabetes.
+An A1C and/or a fasting blood sugar test determines if you are at risk for diabetes.

-Your yearly visit to the dermatologist for a full body mole check is your best defense against skin cancer.
-Your doctor will check for new or suspicious moles or growth.
+Your yearly visit to the dermatologist for a full-body mole check is your best defense against skin cancer.
+Your doctor will check for new or suspicious moles or growths.
 Early detection is the key to keeping a small mole from becoming a very big, and life-threatening deal.

 There are differing opinions on how often older women should get mammograms.
-The CDC recommendation for women between the ages of 50 and 74 is every two years.
+The CDC recommends that women between the ages of 50 and 74 get a Pap test every 2 years.

-Book a tour at an Overture senior living apartment complex today.
-You can expect resort worthy amenities, unlimited activities and social opportunities - and the support of a caring like-minded community that understands you and shares your health concerns.
+Book a tour at an Overture active adult living apartment complex today.
+You’ll enjoy resort-worthy amenities, unlimited activities, social opportunities, and the support of a caring, like-minded community that understands you and shares your health concerns.

 No chance of being an ostrich when you live among a flock that gets you and has your back.